-Modem costs \$38.50/month for 55 units, twelve months; \$25,410.
-Costs cover all DMV personnel who complete and upload inspections.
+Modem monthly service costs \$38.50/month for 55 units, twelve months; \$25,410.
+Costs cover the monthly cellular service for all DMV personnel who complete and upload inspections.
 All DMV personnel are required to be certified to conduct truck inspections.
-All inspections conducted by State personnel must be completed electronically for timeliness and accuracy of data.
-The modems allow personnel access to ASPEN/ISS, CAD/RMS (Nexgen), CTCVIEW, Iteris Inspect, FMCSA Portal and SAFER, which in turn is designed to ensure that personnel have the required systems to verify and document Federal OOS orders, operating authority and CMV driver's licenses. \$25,410.
-(PRISM/SaDIP O&M)
+All inspections conducted by State personnel must be completed electronically for timeliness and accuracy of data (SaDIP).
+The modems allow personnel access to ASPEN/ISS, CAD/RMS (Nexgen), CTCVIEW (PRISM), Iteris Inspect, FMCSA Portal and SAFER, which in turn is designed to ensure that personnel have the required systems to verify and document Federal OOS orders (PRISM), operating authority and CMV driver's licenses. \$25,410.
+(SaDIP O&M)